Clinical Toxicology · Quick Reference

 Crushing an ER tablet causes dose dumping: the full dose absorbs rapidly as if immediate-release (IR).
 For example, crushing ER alprazolam (half-life ~16 hrs) converts it to behave like IR alprazolam (half-life ~11 hrs).
 The urine profile shows a more rapid rise and fall in metabolite concentrations compared to the expected ER pattern.

-Less than 20% d-MAMPPositive for l-isomerOTC Vicks Inhaler or selegiline metabolism
+Less than 20% d-mAMPPositive for l-isomerOTC l-desoxyephedrine (generic vapor inhalers) or selegiline metabolism

-Any result above 10,000 ng/mLStrongly illicitEffectively excludes OTC/selegiline
+Any result above 10,000 ng/mLStrongly illicitEffectively excludes OTC, selegiline, and manufacturing impurity

 Yes.
 Topical cocaine (used in ENT/dental procedures) is systemically absorbed and produces a positive urine benzoylecgonine result.
 The patient's clinical history should be considered.
 Coca leaf teas can also produce positive results.